Skip to content

 Model Download Issues

-If the model fails to download:
+If the model fails to download, do the following:

 1. Verify your Hugging Face authentication: ~/.local/bin/hf whoami